Ethos6326/ethos6326.github.io/README.md

 Components used: Raspberry Pi 4, Arduino Nano, DC Motors with encoders, Hokuyo 2D LiDAR, LiPO Battery, DC Buck Converter, and H-Bridge.<br />
 Skills: C/C++, Arduino, Python, ROS2, Git, and Linux.
 <img src="/images/pic01.jpg" width="420"> <br />
-The car was driven with 2 DC motors that used tank-like movements for turning.
+The car was driven with 2 DC motors that used tank-like movements for turning. <br />
 <img src="/images/pic06.png" width="450"> <br />
 <img src="/images/pic04.jpg" width="500"> <br />
 The wiring was hidden in a 3D-printed casing.
 Since the LiPO was 11.1V, the Raspberry Pi had to be powered through a Buck Converter to step down the voltage.
 The battery was also connected to the motor controller that powered the motors.